 The sooner you begin treatment, the sooner you'll be able to return to your usual activities.

-Depending on the severity of your condition, the pain may linger for several months — even if you take it easy and follow instructions to exercise your arm.
+Most people will get better with rest, ice and pain relievers.
+Depending on the severity of your condition, the pain may linger for several months — even if you take it easy and precisely follow instructions on exercising your arm.
 Sometimes the pain returns or becomes chronic.
-While you're recovering, remember the importance of rest.
-Sneaking in a round of golf before your elbow heals won't help you feel better.
-It may prolong your recovery.

 You can take steps to prevent golfer's elbow: